SadraShameli/SadraShameli/README.md

 Hi, my name is Sadra.

-I'm a full-stack & IoT developer based in Rijswijk, The Netherlands.
+I'm a full-stack developer based in Rijswijk, The Netherlands.
 I have always been passionate about building cool robots and apps.

 Checkout my [Website](https://sadra.nl), [YouTube](https://youtube.com/@SadraShameli) and [Linkedin](https://linkedin.com/in/sadrashameli)